xoredtwice/web3.gov/README.md

 This position paper by Yomna Nasser, Chidinma Okoye, Jeremy Clark, and Peter Y.A.
 Ryan explores the potential and limitations of blockchain technology in the context of voting systems.
 The authors systematically examine both the challenges of implementing a voting system on a blockchain and how blockchain might enhance existing verifiable voting systems.
 They conclude that while blockchains can be a useful augmentation for verifiable voting in certain circumstances and may introduce innovative ways of voting in non-traditional settings, they are not a panacea for all voting system issues.

+Paper key-points:
-Blockchain as a Voting System Base:

-The paper begins by considering the challenges of building a voting system on a blockchain, including issues related to voter anonymity, registration, and the transparency of the voting process.
++ __Blockchain as a Voting System Base__: The paper begins by considering the challenges of building a voting system on a blockchain, including issues related to voter anonymity, registration, and the transparency of the voting process.
-Enhancing Verifiable Voting Systems:

-The authors then examine how blockchains could augment existing verifiable voting systems, acknowledging the potential for blockchains to contribute positively in specific scenarios.
++ __Enhancing Verifiable Voting Systems__: The authors then examine how blockchains could augment existing verifiable voting systems, acknowledging the potential for blockchains to contribute positively in specific scenarios.
-Blockchain's Limitations in Voting:

-Despite potential benefits, the paper highlights that blockchains are not a universal solution for voting systems, particularly for public sector elections.
++ __Blockchain's Limitations in Voting__: Despite potential benefits, the paper highlights that blockchains are not a universal solution for voting systems, particularly for public sector elections.
 They emphasize that in most cases, blockchains would play a supporting role within a larger system, rather than being the primary technology.
-Cryptographic and End-to-End Verifiable Voting:

-The discussion includes cryptographic or end-to-end verifiable (E2E) voting systems, highlighting their ability to provide proof that ballots were included and unmodified in the final tally while maintaining voter privacy.
++ __Cryptographic and End-to-End Verifiable Voting__: The discussion includes cryptographic or end-to-end verifiable (E2E) voting systems, highlighting their ability to provide proof that ballots were included and unmodified in the final tally while maintaining voter privacy.
-Blockchain as a Bulletin Board:

-One potential use of blockchains in voting systems is as a bulletin board for storing public messages and data related to elections, offering improvements over traditional bulletin board implementations.
++ __Blockchain as a Bulletin Board__: One potential use of blockchains in voting systems is as a bulletin board for storing public messages and data related to elections, offering improvements over traditional bulletin board implementations.
-Challenges with Deployment and Usability:

-The paper raises concerns about the practical deployment of blockchain-based voting systems, including voter interactions, key management, scalability, and the potential for misuse in vote buying.
++ __Challenges with Deployment and Usability__: The paper raises concerns about the practical deployment of blockchain-based voting systems, including voter interactions, key management, scalability, and the potential for misuse in vote buying.
-Potential for Creative Applications:

-Despite challenges, the authors recognize the potential for blockchain voting systems to enable creative applications, such as integrating voting with blockchain-based assets and smart contracts.
++ __Potential for Creative Applications__: Despite challenges, the authors recognize the potential for blockchain voting systems to enable creative applications, such as integrating voting with blockchain-based assets and smart contracts.

 ## Liquid Democracy